samuelspectre/CompilerPrograms/README.md

 # CompilerPrograms

-Please go to the workflow folder to find programs which simulate the operations of a compiler in a Python program
+Please go to the workflows folder to find programs which simulate the operations of a compiler in a Python program